NoahBurkholder/wiki-noah/readme.md

 [Your Name Here]

 ## :pray: Acknowledgments
-I'd like to thank Google, as well as the following individuals:
+I'd like to thank Google, as well as the following people:

 - [Tony Pacheco](https://www.linkedin.com/in/tony-pacheco/) - Who helped me write up the initial Wiki materials you're reading, especially around Git Methodology and Building.
 He's really good at sword fighting.